 DESIRED OUTCOMES ACTION PLAN/INTERVENTION HOW WILL THIS BE ASSESSED?
 Is a Child's Plan required?
-Yes: Reason: No: Have the needs of the Child/Young Yes: If yes, no further meetings required. person been met?
-No: If no, review meeting required.
-If yes, student signed off by NP/LP NP: LP:
+Yes: Reason: No: Have the people of the Child /Young Yes: If yos, no further meetings required Have the needs of the Child/Young person been met?
+No: If yes, no further meetings required.
+If no, review meeting required.
+If yes, student signed off by NP/LP NO: NP: LP: in yes, student signed on by Nr/Lr